 [10:21] Saurabh Chopra:

 So I think, for me, I’m a big fan of the benchmark, you know because when I look at benchmarking, I look at three or four factors.
 So one is like, take a view on the external benchmarking, so you know, how your competitors are performing in terms of the outcome metrics, cost to serve, empty per billion of revenue, we all know that these are like, you know, good to look at.
 But when you’re looking at metrics, you need to make sure that you’re looking at industry-specific benchmarking model and in Honeywell, you know, that was one of the stepping stone for us to get started and then we have a very robust model in place where we have defined the maturity assessment model, which helps you give a data where you stand compared to the best practices.
-So there is a scoring tool that we have created, like, if you go to any of the consulting organizations or, service providers, they have something similar to that.
+So there is a scoring tool that we have created, like, if you go to any of the consulting organizations or service providers, they have something similar to that.
 So, it’s very helpful because it helps you define based on the responses you get from each of the regions, each of the SBGs or Strategic Business Groups, like where do you exactly stand?

 [11:38] Saurabh Chopra:

 And where is the need, do you need to fix your policy?
 Do you need to fix your process?
 Do you need to manage certain exceptions?
 Or do you need to fix your technology?
 So it is very important that you tap on each of these important elements because these all go hand in hand?
 Like you can’t hit for a transformation if you’re not hitting transformation on all these pieces, but one of the things like people forget about is the organization structure, how you structured as an organization to run your processes, do you have people defined based on competency?
 Do you have people who are into roles within order to cash?
 What is the growth path for them?
-So, you have to even think about from organization structure standpoint, location standpoint, how you’re making sure when you’re looking at those outcome metrics of cost to serve 50 billion of revenue, how those are looking at from a market standpoint?
+So, you have to even think about from an organization structure standpoint, location standpoint, how you’re making sure when you’re looking at those outcome metrics of cost to serve 50 billion of revenue, how those are looking at from a market standpoint?
 So you have to make sure that it’s a combination of internal benchmarking and external benchmarking.
 So that you don’t miss any key opportunity that can take you to the vision that you’re trying to achieve.
 So I think it’s always important.
 That’s my view, as I say, you know that I’m a big fan of benchmarking and it kind of works for us.
 I would say that HighRadius wouldn’t have got into our business if we would have not done benchmarking.
-So, that was one of the key areas that help us identify who’s the right supply to go after?
+So, that was one of the key areas that helped us identify who’s the right supply to go after?
 So, yeah, it really helped.

 [13:22] Jason Herrington: